-- 19.8 Before entering into any Contract, the Authorised Officer must - 19.8.1 be sure that they have the necessary authority to enter into the Contract and that these Contract Standing Orders, the Council's Financial Regulations and procurement advice have been complied with, and that the proposed Contract represents Best Value for Money - 19.8.2 be satisfied about the technical capability of such proposed Supplier; and - 19.8.3 where a significant supply risk has been identified (in accordance with CSO 7.2.5 and for all Contracts of £189,329 pa and above, or £189,329 (if the Contract is for less than 1 year) for works, goods or services consult with the Chief Financial Officer to agree appropriate checks on the financial and resource capacity of the Supplier to perform the Contract and to agree what, if any, security should be provided for performing the Contract.
+- 19.8 Before entering into any Contract, the Authorised Officer must - 19.8.1 be sure that they have the necessary authority to enter into the Contract and that these Contract Standing Orders, the Council's Financial Regulations and procurement advice have been complied with, and that the proposed Contract represents Best Value - 19.8.2 be satisfied about the technical capability of such proposed Supplier; and - 19.8.3 where a significant supply risk has been identified (in accordance with CSO 7.2.5 and for all Contracts of £213,477 pa and above, or £213,477 (if the Contract is for less than 1 year) for works, goods or services consult with the Chief Financial Officer to agree appropriate checks on the financial and resource capacity of the Supplier to perform the Contract and to agree what, if any, security should be provided for performing the Contract.
 Forms of security include such as: parent company guarantee, Director's guarantee and performance bonds. - 19.9 All Contracts awarded of £5,000 and above must be recorded on the YORtender system and all Contracts valued at £25,000 and above must also be published on Contracts Finder.
-All Contracts above the EU Threshold must also be published in OJEU / Find a Tender. - 19.10 For all Contracts and extensions valued at £100,000 and above a briefing note for the Leader of the Council must be produced.
+All Contracts above the Threshold must also be published on Find a Tender. - 19.10 For all Contracts and extensions valued at £100,000 and above a briefing note for the Leader of the Council must be produced. - 19.11 For every Contract, Framework Agreement or DPS over the relevant Threshold or £2 million and above in value (whichever is lower) which is proposed to be abandoned a tender evaluation report, indicating the reasons for the abandonment, must be approved by an Officer with the appropriate delegated authority and the Head of Procurement prior to abandonment notification letters being issued.